jshiftio/openshift-maven-plugin/README.md

 + Deploy application on OpenShift

 ### Usage
-To enable kubernetes maven plugin on your project just add this to the plugins sections of your pom.xml:
+To enable openshift maven plugin on your project just add this to the plugins sections of your pom.xml:

 ```
       <plugin>
         <groupId>io.jshift</groupId>
         <artifactId>openshift-maven-plugin</artifactId>
-        <version>${jshift.kubernetes.version}</version>
+        <version>${jshift.openshift.version}</version>
       </plugin>
 ```